 He scanned the eastern wall and asked, “Where’s the supply drop?”

 The AI highlighted a section of wall.
-“It will arrive in twenty minutes.”
+“It will arrive in ten minutes.”

-Avril switched his attention to the other drone’s feed, which showed a view of the main street through Taral.
+Avril switched his attention to another drone’s feed, which showed a view of the main street through Taral.

 The bondsan had tried to block the northern and southern entrances into the city with dozens of vehicles clustered in and around the wide archways through the wall, but Avril had silently taken control of some of those cars in the blockade.